-Of course there’s no tool that can integrate with every other you’d possibly need, so you should focus on your hubs (CRM, analytics platform, content platform, etc.).
+There’s no tool that can integrate with every other you’d possibly need, so you should focus on your hubs (CRM, analytics platform, content platform, etc.).
 A tool with a lot of integrations might be more expensive than others, but try to to weigh the trade off.
 How much potential time would you save by using the integrated tool?
 What’s the value of streamlining your marketing and sales processes?
 In most cases, you’ll find the more expensive tool with lots of integrations is worth the investment.

 Real-time data insights

-When evaluating several potential tools to solve a specific business problem, it’s worthwhile to take notes about their various features to identify which is the most relevant for your MarTech stack.
+When evaluating potential tools to solve a specific business problem, it’s worthwhile to take notes about their various features to identify which is the most relevant for your MarTech stack.